 These letters will describe to your professors the accommodations approved for your disability but will not disclose the nature of your disability.
 The letter instructs the professor not to ask you about the nature of your disability.
 Whether or not to disclose the nature of your disability is your decision.
 You are responsible for delivering the letters to your professors in a timely, confidential manner.

-It is important to realize that you must request letters approving accommodations in person from the Office of Disability Services every semester for your classes and university activities.
+It is important to realize that you must request letters approving accommodations in person from the Office of Disability Services every semester for your classes.
+For online students, please email or call ODS at email@example.com and 217-206-6666.
 You must also sign a release of information for the disclosure of information relative to your disability.

 On occasion, it may be necessary to disclose the nature of your disability in a letter approving accommodations in order to assist you in potential safety or emergency situations, such as fire drills, building evacuations, and specific medical situations.
 Questions about this policy should be directed to the Office of Disability Services.